yannicklevederpvtl/tdmc-lab-installation/templates/instructions.md

 tdmc-installer install -f ./generated/tdmc-config-generated.yaml
 ```

-Configure DNS records and/or DNS delegation for **$baseDomain$** with the details provided at the end of the installation
+Configure DNS records and/or DNS delegation for **$tdmcBaseDomain$** with the details provided at the end of the installation

 Access the TDMC GUI at this URL: